 Soon after his first election, Patrick was appointed Chairman of the Public Safety Committee, where he was able to advocate for police and fire personnel and championed an ordinance that increased public safety and technology to help monitor sex offenders.
 In 2014, Patrick was elected by his Council peers, including Democrats, Independents, and Republicans, to serve as the Weymouth Town Council President.
 One of his first actions as Council President was to create a Mental Health and Substance Use Committee that researched and implemented best practices in the fight against the opioid epidemic.

 In 2007, then-State Senator Bob Hedlund brought Patrick onboard to serve as his Legislative Director at the State House.
 As Legislative Director, he authored all of the Senator's bills, developed policy initiatives, worked on important statewide and district-specific issues, and assisted constituents in need.
 He crisscrossed the district countless times in this capacity for over 8 years and developed a deep understanding of the concerns and needs of each of the communities that make up the Plymouth and Norfolk Senate district.

-In 2015, Patrick launched his campaign to fill the vacated Plymouth & Norfolk State Senate seat in a special election and won in May of 2016.
-He was reelected to a full term in November of that same year.
-As a State Senator, Patrick has geared his efforts toward economic growth, substance abuse treatment, veteran services, environmental protection, and advocating for individuals with physical and developmental disabilities.
-His office puts special emphasis on constituent services as he advocates for the residents of his district through state agencies as well as the Legislature.
+In November 2015, Patrick launched his first campaign to fill the vacated Plymouth and Norfolk State Senate seat in a special election and won in May of 2016.
+He was re-elected to a full term in November of that same year.